 MCP-1/CCL2 quantification

 IM-DTR and littermate control mice were sacrificed at indicated time points after DT administration.
 Blood was collected and lungs were perfused through the right ventricle with 10 mL PBS and isolated.
 Blood samples were left undisturbed for 30–45 min at room temperature (RT) to allow clot formation.
-The serum was separated from the blood clot by centrifugation for 10 min at 2000 g at 4°C. Serum was stored at −80°C. Dissected lungs were snap frozen and homogenized in 360 µL ice cold lysis buffer (40 mM Tris-HCl [pH 7.4], 150 mM NaCl, 10% glycerol and cOmplete™ Protease Inhibitor Cocktail (Sigma)) using a tissue homogenizer (IKA) with the addition of 1% Igepal (provider, cat #) after homogenization.
+The serum was separated from the blood clot by centrifugation for 10 min at 2000 g at 4°C. Serum was stored at −80°C. Dissected lungs were snap frozen and homogenized in 360 µL ice cold lysis buffer (40 mM Tris-HCl [pH 7.4], 150 mM NaCl, 10% glycerol and cOmplete™ Protease Inhibitor Cocktail (Sigma, Cat#11697498001)) using a tissue homogenizer (IKA) with the addition of 1% NP-40 (Sigma, Cat#74385) after homogenization.
 Samples were then rotated for 20 min at 4°C, followed by a centrifugation to pellet debris.
 Protein concentration of cleared lysates was determined using Pierce™ BCA Protein Assay Kit (Thermo Fisher), according to manufacturer instructions.
 Cleared lysates were stored at −80°C. CCL2 levels in serum and lung homogenates were determined using MCP-1/CCL2 Mouse Uncoated ELISA Kit (Thermo Fisher), according to manufacturer instructions.

 Bulk RNA-seq: sample preparation and analysis

 Native IM subsets, Ly6C+ cMo and AM were isolated from uninjected IM-DTR mice, while repopulated IM subsets were isolated from IM-DTR mice that had been treated i.p. with 50 ng DT 14 days earlier.
-Cell populations were FACS-sorted using the gating strategy shown in Figure S2A into Trizol reagent (xxx).
-Total RNA was extracted with the standard Trizol RNA extraction protocol.
-RNA quality and quantity were evaluated using a 2100 bioanalyzer (Agilent) and the Quant-iT™ RiboGreen™ RNA Assay Kit (ThermoFisher).
-One hundred nano-grams of RNA was used to generate the libraries using the Truseq stranded mRNA kit (Illumina).
+Cell populations were FACS-sorted using the gating strategy shown in Figure S2A into TRIzol reagent (ThermoFisher, Cat#10296010).
+Total RNA was extracted with the standard TRIzol RNA extraction protocol.
+RNA quality and quantity were evaluated using a 2100 bioanalyzer (Agilent) and the Quant-iT™ RiboGreen™ RNA Assay Kit (ThermoFisher, Cat#R11490).
+One hundred nano-grams of RNA was used to generate the libraries using the Truseq Stranded mRNA kit (Illumina, Cat#20020594).
 These libraries were sequenced on an Illumina Novaseq sequencer on a SP flow cell.
 Sequence alignment with the mouse genome (GRCm38), sequence counting and quality control were performed using the nf-core/rnaseq pipeline.
 RNA-seq data were analyzed using R Bioconductor (3.5.1) and DESeq2 package (version 1.26.0) (Love et al., 2014).

 scRNA-seq